Our Story

 Forest restoration.
 Ethical meat consumption.
 Compost.
 Those were our needs.
 The next farm plateau to reach, and a lofty one at that.
 An easy way to solve all three?
 Hogs.
 A breed that meets the needs of all three of those goals, but also matches our farm philosophy and our symbiotic relationship with our animals?
-Enter American guinea hogs.
+Enter American Guinea Hogs.

 Like all farm endeavors, it seems, once we realized our needs, we jumped in without a second thought.
 First task on the agenda?
 Research which breed of hogs would be a good fit.
 So we stumbled down the rabbit hole of hog ideologies as we did our reading on hog breeds.
-Through this process, one breed in particular stayed toward the top of our list: The American guinea hog.
+Through this process, one breed in particular stayed toward the top of our list: The American Guinea Hog.

 The information that we learned about AGHs was unequivocally positive: